LT-Intro-To-AI-SY2425/a2-movie-chatbot-Yonatan-Joffe/a2_writeup.md

 ## Reflection Questions
-1. What was difficult for you while completing the match function?
+1. What was difficult for you while completing the match function? making the percent function check for if it was the end of the list or not.

-2. Explain how you could use the match function for extracting information from a movie database.
+2. Explain how you could use the match function for extracting information from a movie database. you could use it to search for key words or numbers like the name of the movie or the release year.